 The variety of degrees available to online students continues to grow, with the number of business degrees, teaching degrees, medical technology degrees and more increasing by the year.
 Prospective students can find degree plans at all academic levels, from associate degrees to doctorates, and numerous non-degree certificates can be earned in both undergraduate and graduate learners.

 Online courses are becoming a force in vocational training as well.
-Pharmacy technician training, teacher certification, massage therapy school and medical billing, coding and transcription training can all be found in online formats for students looking to build their skills without committing to full-time campus-based programs.
+Various courses like pharmacy technician, teacher certification, massage therapy, medical billing, coding and medical transcription can all be found in online formats for students looking to build their skills without committing to full-time campus-based programs.
 Check the directory below for more info on any of the programs listed.

 Is online education as effective as classroom-based learning?